Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a contractor license bond cost in Tennessee?

-Although Tennessee contractor license bond amounts vary based on the license type and the obligee requiring the bond, the cost applicants will pay is between $100 and $200.
-The majority of contractor bonds in Tennessee do not require underwriting, meaning everyone qualifies to buy their bond online ins just a few minutes.
+Although Tennessee contractor license bond amounts vary based on the license type and the obligee requiring the bond, the cost applicants will pay is between $100 and $200 for most Tennessee contractor bonds.
+The exception is Hendersonville's $50,000 bond, which requires underwriting consideration to determine the applicant's premium.
+However, the majority of contractor bonds in Tennessee do not require underwriting, meaning everyone qualifies to buy their bond online in just a few minutes.